Ramyashree-984/Basic-Python-Test/README.md

-File is about visualization deatils in Python for Machine Learning.
+File is about visualization details in Python for Machine Learning.